-- 1. Learn about the life and inventions of Lewis Howard Latimer, through a virtual tour of the Lewis Latimer Museum. - 2.
+- 1. Learn about the life and scientific contribution of inventor Lewis Howard Latimer, through a virtual tour of the Lewis Latimer museum. - 2.
 Build an understanding of Latimer's family tree, including his parents' long history of belonging, and what led him to become a brilliant inventor. - 3.
-Draw and explore our own family histories, working in small groups to build family trees that show how their families made them into the people they are today.
+Become knowledgable in differentiating the reasons of why slavery became both an economic and cultural foundation of America over the span of four centuries. - 4.
+Work in small groups and individually to brainstorm then draft their family histories, recognizing the importance of knowing how their families made them into the inventors they have become! - 5.
+Create a personal Family Tree to reflect on students' personal history.
+Students will share their creations with the class once complete.